As a driver, you may wonder if your car insurance will cover parking lot accidents and injuries.

 What Should I Do After a Parking Lot Accident?

-Here’s Steps for what to do if you get into a parking lot accident.
+Steps to take when you get into a parking lot accident are listed below.

 1. Assess the Situation and Get Evidence